jaya/elixir-starter/exercices.md

 => %{ error: "task already completed"}
 ```

-6) Add Supervision to the Application

-When the todo process crashes it will be restarted automatically
+6) Add Supervision to the Application, when the todo process crashes it will be restarted automatically

 7) Tests